 - Poor night vision

-- Dry flaky skin – a tell-tale sign is bumps on your upper arms called
+- Dry flaky skin – a tell-tale sign are bumps on the back of upper arms called Keratosis Pilaris

 - Poor concentration